whiskeyromeo/Conference/README.md

 what was previously implemented with the Conference Object.
 I followed the same logic, with some minor changes as required for the use of the TimeProperty in the Session, which calls for the use of a time object from the datetime module.
+I tried to keep close to what the spec called for in regards to the creation of the Session entity and included only those properties that were listed.

 The websafeConfKey and SessionKey for each session are displayed in the SessionForm to provide for easy access to the information for use in the queries and methods implemented in conference.py.

 For the date property, the DateProperty was chosen since the only the date is needed.
-This is converted to a date object and stored in the datastore.
+This is converted to a datetime object and stored in the datastore.

 The duration property is set as a stringProperty since it represents a length of time and not a fixed point in time.
-A check is implemented to ensure that the duration can be converted to a datetime object before the duration can be stored.
+A check is implemented to ensure that the duration can be converted to a datetime time object before the duration can be stored.
 This allows for the use of datetime methods on the value at a future point so that further queries or methods involving the startTime can be implemented (such as finding the end time of the session using [timedelta][10]).
 The current setup does limit the duration to 24 hours(which seems like it would be more than sufficient for most presentations), however it provides an effective check to ensure that the representation of the time is properly formatted.
-Once checks are in place to ensure the proper formatting, the check could be removed.

 The startTime property was implemented as a TimeProperty since it represents a fixed point in time.
 Since the spec for the project called for the